WIPACrepo/radiospline/README.md

     $ cmake ..
     $ make

+Note: GCC 4.8 or later is required.
+On the WIPAC cluster, you will need to execute

+    $ scl enable devtoolset-2 $SHELL

+before the `cmake` step in order to switch to a newer version of the GCC compiler than the default.

 The test binaries and radiospline library will be installed in the build directory in `install/bin` and `install/lib` respectively.